-The University provides to all matriculated and Continuing Education students the opportunity to obtain college credit by examination for demonstrated competence attained through professional experience, independent study, or some similar learning experience, but not by previous enrollment in a course.
+The University provides to all matriculated and Continuing Education students the opportunity to obtain college credit by examination for demonstrated competence attained through professional experience or some similar learning experience, but not by previous enrollment in a University of Delaware course.
 General inquiries concerning credit by examination should be directed to the department offering the course for which the student seeks credit.
+Credit by examination is not allowed in experimental courses or independent study courses.
 A credit-by-examination form, available at the Service Desk, Student Services Building, must be completed.
 (See also Advanced Placement and Standing in the Undergraduate Admissions section.)